What Does it Mean When Your Contract of Sale Contains Special Conditions?

 This condition actually allows the seller to enter into a contract with a second buyer, while their initial contract is still enforceable.
 This is usually used in conjunction with the 48-hour notice Clause, where the seller has reason to believe the original buyer’s offer might fall through due to finance.
 If the original one isn’t terminated, the seller can then terminate the second one without any penalty.

 These are just an example of the type of clauses that can be included in a Contract of Sale by either a seller or a buyer.
-To learn more about these special conditions, and about what to expect during the property settlement process, contact the team at Vicki Philipoff Settlements today!
+To learn more about these special conditions, and about what to expect during the property settlement process, contact our expert settlement agents at Vicki Philipoff Settlements today!
 Or go to our website: https://www.vickiphilipoff.com.au/contract-clauses/